What is a Capital Investment Model?

-Most companies make long-term investments which require a large amount of capital invested in the initial years, mostly in fixed assets such as property, machinery, or equipment.
-Due to the significant amount of cash outflows required, companies would always perform a capital investment analysis to evaluate the profitability of the investment and determine whether it is worthy.
-This is especially important when a business is presented with multiple potential opportunities and need to make a investment decision based on the long-run returns they can get.
+Most companies make long-term investments that require a large amount of capital invested in the initial years, mostly in fixed assets such as property, machinery, or equipment.
+Due to the significant amount of cash outflows required, companies perform a capital investment analysis to evaluate the profitability of an investment and determine whether it is worthy.
+This is especially important when a business is presented with multiple potential opportunities and needs to make an investment decision based on the long-run returns they can get.

 To assess the profitability of a capital investment, companies can build a capital investment model in Excel to calculate key valuation metrics including the cash flows, net present value (NPV), internal rate of return (IRR), and payback period.

 In this guide, we will outline the major line items that should be included in a capital investment model and how to use the calculated metrics to evaluate the investment.

 #1 Revenues, Expenses and Profit

 The first step to building a capital investment model is to determine the cash flows for the investment period.
 In this simplified model, we are presenting the income statement using the minimal number of line items – revenue, expenses, and profit.
 By subtracting the expenses from the annual revenue we can determine the profit for each year within the investment period, which will be used as cash inflows for the capital investment.